10/29/2024

 Kush Patel

 Thanks, Brittany.
-Good morning, everyone, and thanks for joining our third quarter of 2024 earnings call.
-This morning, we issued our earnings release and a presentation that we will reference during this call.
-All of those documents are available on our website at .jetblue.com and on the SEC's website at .sec.gov.
-In New York, to discuss our results, our Joanna Garrity, our Chief Executive Officer, Fardy St. George, our President, and Ursula Hurley, our Chief Financial Officer.
-During today's call, we'll make forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, such forward-looking statements included without limitation statements regarding our fourth quarter and full year 2024 financial outlook and future results of operations and financial position, including long-term financial targets, industry and market trends, expectations with respect to tailwinds and headwinds, ability to achieve operational and financial targets, business strategy, and plans for future operations, and the associated impacts on our business.
-All such forward-looking statements are subject to risks and uncertainties, and actual results may differ materially from those expressed and implied in these statements.
-Please refer to our most recent earnings release as well as our fiscal year of 2023, 10K, and other filings for a more detailed discussion of the risks and uncertainties that could cause actual results to differ materially from those contained in our forward-looking statements.
+Good morning, everyone, and thanks for joining our third quarter 2024 earnings call.
+This morning, we issued our earnings release in a presentation that we will reference during this call.
+All of those documents are available on our website at investor.jefflew.com and on the SEC's website at www.sec.gov.
+In New York, to discuss our results are Joanna Garrity, our Chief Executive Officer, Marty St. George, our President, and Ursula Hurley, our Chief Financial Officer.
+During today's call, we'll make forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, Such forward-looking statements include, without limitation, statements regarding our fourth quarter and full year 2024 financial outlook and future results of operations and financial position, including long-term financial targets, industry and market trends, expectations with respect to tailwinds and headwinds, ability to achieve operational and financial targets, business strategy, and plans for future operations, and the associated impacts on our business.
+All such forward-looking statements are subject to risks and uncertainties, and actual results may differ materially from those expressed in implied statements.
+In these statements, please refer to our most recent earnings release, as well as our fiscal year 2023 10K and other filings for a more detailed discussion of the risks and uncertainties that could cause actual results to differ materially from those contained in our forward-looking statements.
 The statements made during this call are made only as of the date of the call, and other than as may be required by law, we undertake no obligation to update the information.
 Investors should not place undue reliance on these forward-looking statements.
 Also, during the course of our call, we may discuss certain non-GAAP financial measures.
 For an explanation of these non-GAAP measures and a reconciliation to the corresponding GAAP measures, please refer to our earnings release, a copy of which is available on our website, nnicdc.gov.
-And now, I'd like to turn over the call to Joanna Garrity, WZO.
+And now, I'd like to turn over the call to Joanna Garrity, JetBlue's CEO.

 speaker